 The team agrees upon recommendations during the initial appointment and shares the treatment plan with their patients.
 This approach allows for coordinated evaluation and consultation during a single visit.
 Some patients, however, do not require assistance from the entire team.

 In recent years, chemoradiation (chemotherapy and radiation given at the same time to provide the most effective treatment) has offered patients superior results compared to radiation alone for locally advanced and/or unresectable (a tumor that is unable to be removed surgically) squamous cell carcinoma of the head and neck (SCCHN).
 But this improvement comes with a price: specifically, increased local side effects, including mucositis (irritation of the mucous membranes) within the radiation field, xerostomia (dry mouth), trouble swallowing, etc.

-At Philadelphia's Fox Chase Cancer Center, our team of nationally-recognized medical oncologists, such as Barbara Ann Burtness, MD, offer new and innovative clinical trials that may result in improved treatment outcomes.
+At Philadelphia's Fox Chase Cancer Center, our team of nationally-recognized medical oncologists offer new and innovative clinical trials that may result in improved treatment outcomes.

 Many head and neck cancer patients require extensive surgical procedures, including microsurgery.
 In microsurgery, doctors are able to remove the tumor, but can then reconstruct the affected area for the best possible function and appearance.
 Highly skilled head and neck surgeons, John A. Ridge, MD, PhD, and Miriam Lango, MD, offer patients a great deal of experience in addition to an array of support services.